 Of course all Android smartphones and tablets should eventually get the latest version of Android.
 Well, most recent devices at least.
 For now though, this is limited to Nexus and Pixel users, as it’s still in beta form.

-The Android 7.1.2 Nougat beta is available for the Google Pixel and Pixel XL, Nexus 5X, Nexus 6P, Nexus Player, and Pixel C. All devices should see updates starting April 3rd and beyond.
+The Android 7.1.2 Nougat release is available for the Google Pixel and Pixel XL, Nexus 5X, Nexus 6P, Nexus Player, and Pixel C. All devices should see updates starting April 3rd and beyond.
 Older devices like the Nexus 5 or Nexus 6 are not included.
 Android 7.1.1 may be the end of the line for those.
 Although they will still get security patches each month.

 What’s New in Android 7.1.2 Nougat

-This basically means that nothing major will accompany the release, although more features or changes could be added by the time it’s actually released.
+This basically means that nothing major will be included, aside from a few small tweaks.
 So far we’re seeing some fingerprint scanner gestures for the Nexus 5X and 6P, like swipe for notifications, and other things.
 Not to mention lots of bug fixes for the Pixel and Pixel XL.
 Here’s one changelog we found for the Pixel XL Android 7.1.2 update.

 How to Get it Right Now

-Once that happens, manufacturers like Samsung, LG and Motorola can get busy working on the latest version.
+Once the rollout has completed expect manufacturers like Samsung, LG and Motorola can get busy working on the latest version.
 As of right now almost all devices are on Android 7.0 Nougat, not even 7.1.1, so we still have a little wait for the latest and greatest.

 As an Amazon Associate I earn from qualifying purchases.